-- Matt says AMI shows the detector as viewed from the "front" for both cspad and cspad2x2. - This is cxi02316 run 33 "max value" in psana (left) and a single event in AMI (right).
+- Matt says AMI shows the detector as viewed from the "front" for both cspad and cspad2x2 (he ignores x/y rotations in the psana geom file). - This is cxi02316 run 33 "max value" in psana (left) and a single event in AMI (right).
 There is only a 90-degree rotation, so psana also views it from the front, by default.
-2x1 number "zero" has it's first 20 pixels highlighted in white (lower-left corner of psana plot).
-These are read out interleaved with 2x1 number "one". - Note that there are no rotations about y in the psana-geom file (and Matt says AMI ignores these anyway)
+2x1 number "zero" has it's first 20 fast-scan pixels highlighted in white and 3 slow-scan pixels(lower-left corner of psana plot).
+These are read out interleaved with 2x1 number "one". - Note that there are no rotations about x/y in the psana-geom file.
+Matt says AMI ignores x/y rotations.
+Z had 180 rotation for both 2x1's.